waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Hallucinations & Corrections
 - **Olivine Lighthouse Staircase:** I hallucinated that the staircase at (8, 12) was a warp tile.
 The game state confirmed it is a WALL.
 The actual entry point is likely an adjacent traversable tile, such as (8, 11).
 This is a critical reminder to always trust game state data over visual interpretation.

-# Puzzle Strategy
-- **Puzzle Loops:** If a path or series of warps (like the PITs in the Lighthouse) consistently returns me to a previously explored area without opening any new paths, it should be treated as a dead end or a loop.
-Instead of repeating the loop, I must re-evaluate my core hypothesis and search for an alternative solution, such as exploring unseen areas for a trigger or a different path.